pghalliday/continuous-release-terraform-config/README.md

 - network - VPC, etc
 - cluster - ECS Cluster config and autoscaling group
 - repositories - ECS Storage for docker images
-- docker config - Build and push to repositories
 - services - ECS Task definitions and services to deploy on cluster

 Configured and deployed separately in this order to allow for migration to other buckets/network config/cluster/repositories later